John Golding (art historian): Biography

 Golding spent a year living and painting on Italy's Amalfi Coast, then, at Blunt's suggestion, took a lecturership teaching "Art of the Modern Period" at the Courtauld Institute of Art in 1959.
 He took the position on the condition that the work would leave him sufficient time for his own painting.
 Among his doctoral students there were Christopher Green, who wrote his thesis on the French painter Fernand Léger in 1973, and David Anfam, who wrote his on the American painter Clyfford Still.
 He also taught the art historians Dawn Ades, T. J. Clark and John Elderfield; the dealer Nigel Greenwood; and the writer and journalist Gillian Darley.
 His students in Mexico included the American painter Allan D'Arcangelo.

 In 1975, Golding and Joll were the subject of From London, a portrait by their friend R. B. Kitaj.
 It became public in November 1979 that Blunt had been a Soviet spy since the 1930s: Golding persuaded Joll to shelter Blunt (then Golding's colleague at the Courtauld) in their Chiswick home.
 The press generally believed Blunt to have fled to continental Europe, and widely criticised Joll when his actions were discovered.
 At one point, Blunt gave Golding custody of the typescript of his memoirs.

 In 1981, Golding moved to the Royal College of Art, where he was made senior tutor in the school of painting.
 He resigned from the college in 1986 to focus on his painting, which was increasingly commercially successful.
-He was appointed a CBE in the 1992 New Year Honours, and was elected a Fellow of the British Academy in 1994, the first historian of modern art to do so.
+He was appointed a CBE in the 1992 New Year Honours, and in 1994 became the first historian of modern art to be elected as a Fellow of the British Academy.
 Joll died in the same year.
 In later life, Golding moved to Shepherd's Bush in West London.
 He was in poor physical and mental health, reclusive, and increasingly affected by deafness and alcoholism.
 He stopped painting, but continued to write reviews in the New York Review of Books.
 His last, in December 2011, was on the Rococo painter Antoine Watteau.
 He died of ischaemic colitis at Charing Cross Hospital, London, on 9 April 2012.